-The number indicates the minimum amount of each nutrient that is required for 95% of people to not become clinically deficient.
-They looked at the levels of nutrients required to prevent acute deficiency disorders such as:
+The RDA indicates the minimum amount of each nutrient that is required for 95% of people to not become clinically deficient and present with the following:

 This means 100% daily value is the bare minimum to prevent deficiency and does not represent the amount needed for optimum health.

 These daily values were originally calculated in 1943 based on the intake needed for a 5’9” 25-year-old healthy male that weighs about 145 pounds.1 As a point of reference, the Centers for Disease Control and Prevention (CDC) reported in 2010 that the average weight of a 5’9” American male was about 195 lbs.

 When you see a label that lists 100% daily value of Vitamin C, understand that this is the amount of Vitamin C needed on a daily basis to prevent scurvy in about 97% of 25 year old healthy males that are 5'9" and 145 lbs.